mcellteam/mcell/libmcell/documentation/generated/model.rst

 Model
 =====

+This is the main class that is used to assemble all simulation input and configuration.
+It also provides methods to do initialization, run simulation, and introspect the running simulation.

 Attributes:
 ***********
 * | **config**: Config = Config()
+  | Simulation configuration.

 * | **warnings**: Warnings = Warnings()
+  | Configuration on how to report warnings.

 * | **notifications**: Notifications = Notifications()